Newcastle has a long history as a centre of international excellence in muscle disease diagnosis, care and research.

 The John Walton Muscular Dystrophy Research Centre team are members of the MRC Centre for Neuromuscular Diseases, a joint enterprise between University College London and Newcastle promoting translational research in neuromuscular diseases.
 The MRC Centre is a major source of support for activity in Newcastle, including the MRC Centre Biobank and for activities in magnetic resonance imaging (MRI).
 It also funds several PhD and clinical students in various disease areas.

 In addition to this the team has, in the past five years, trained more than 20 visitors from five continents.
 Thanks to extensive international networking, in recent years the Centre has also become recognised for its leadership in the rare disease field more broadly and has become part of major global rare disease initiatives including the Global Alliance for Genomics and Health and the International Rare Diseases Research Consortium.

-Professors Kate Bushby, Rita Horvath and Volker Straub lead the John Walton Muscular Dystrophy Research Centre and hold joint appointments between Newcastle University and the NHS.
-With over 160 publications in the last three years, their time is split between research and clinical commitments, all of which have a focus on neuromuscular disease, and they provide leadership across the five strands of the Centre.
+Professor Volker Straub leads the John Walton Muscular Dystrophy Research Centre and holds a joint appointment between Newcastle University and the NHS.
+With over 300 publications, Volker’s time is split between research and clinical commitments, all of which have a focus on neuromuscular disease whilst providing leadership across the five strands of the Centre.